Toriten — chicken tempura — is Oita’s signature dish, and arguably the single most kid-friendly meal in Kyushu.

 - Ponzu first: lighter than tonkatsu sauce, kids usually like it

-- Cool before eating: 2-minute wait avoids burnt mouths
+- Cool before eating: a 2-minute wait avoids burnt mouths

 - Cash-friendly: ~¥4,000 for a family of four with rice sets